 The Social Camera

-Snap your pictures with the LUMIX DMC-ZS60, and you can share them with friends and family with the press of a button.
+Snap your pictures with the LUMIX DMC-ZS60, and then, you can share them with friends and family with the press of a button.
 Simply connect to a smartphone or tablet with the Panasonic App and boom!
 Share your pictures on social media, attach them to an email, or view remotely on a bigger screen.

 Once you purchase your new Panasonic Lumix, you aren’t just left in the cold.
 The Lumix Lounge offers tips to use your camera – and experts who will answer your specific questions.